 Applicable Objectives Measure/ Evaluation Tool Description Purpose 3.7 Design Elements Identify and encourage use of design elements in transportation facilities that improve livability, community cohesiveness and civic amenities.
 Improve livability, community cohesiveness and civic amenities.
 2.1, 3.6, 5.7 Employment Area Accessibility Increase options for people to reach their place of employment.
-Increase options for employees to get to work and attractiveness of job sites to employees, customers and business partners.
+Increase options for employees to get to work and thereby increasing the attractiveness of job sites to employers, employees, customers and business partners.
 1.4, 3.8 Land Use and Transportation Integration Transportation system performance depends on land use factors (e.g., zoning, distance between destinations, etc.) that cannot be addressed just with transportation planning.
 Be aware of land use factors that impact the transportation system, including requiring a larger system and/or a more auto-oriented system.
 1.4, 3.8 Travel Network Connectivity The density of frequency of system links within an area, and how direct the links are between various residential and activity centers (shopping, jobs, etc.) Increase connectivity to reduce travel distances, improve accessibility, provide flexibility to adapt to changing land uses and increase travel options.

-T for T Access to Transportation For Transportation Disadvantaged Populations Transportation Disadvantaged Populations are populations who have historically had significant unmet transportation needs or who have experienced disproportionate negative impacts from the transportation system.
+3.10, 4.9, 5.4 Access to Transportation for Transportation Disadvantaged Populations Transportation Disadvantaged Populations are populations who have historically had significant unmet transportation needs or who have experienced disproportionate negative impacts from the To identify areas with a high proportion of transportation disadvantaged, identify their needs, and determine if proposed transportation system.
 Examples of people that historically have high unmet needs include people who cannot drive (due to age or ability), are experiencing poverty (cannot afford the costs of a car and/or transit), and people with limited mobility.
-The types of negative impacts they typically experience disproportionately to the rest of the population include increased exposure to air and noise pollution, decreased community connectedness from major transportation investments, increased danger of injuries or death from transportation-related incidents, and living far from areas with amenities due to the high cost of housing.
-To identify areas with a high proportion of transportation disadvantaged, identify their needs, and determine if proposed projects or policies will improve their access to transportation. --------- -- --- ---
+The types of negative impacts they typically experience disproportionately to the rest of the population include increased exposure to air and noise pollution, decreased community connectedness from major transportation investments, increased danger of injuries or death from transportation-related projects or policies will improve their access to transportation. increased danger of injuries or